Note: Big Bay campground closed in 2013

 Ginger and I spent a lot of time searching the Internet for good campsites.
 It wasn’t easy, we couldn’t find any central register of sites.
-In the end we found what we needed by trawling through several sources: State Parks, Corps of Engineers and the National Forest.
-State Parks are far too organised for our liking.
-They provide showers, manicured grass and a very orderly camping experience.
-All the pitches are very close to each other, they tend to have little of no screening and are very busy.
+In the end, we found what we needed by trawling through several sources: State Parks, Corps of Engineers and the National Forest.
+State Parks are far too organized for our liking.
+They provide showers, manicured grass, and a very orderly camping experience.
+All the pitches are very close to each other, they tend to have little or no screening and are very busy.
 Not our idea of a good campsite.
-We were looking for a sites that are well screened and quiet.
+We were looking for sites that are well screened and quiet.
 We want to feel like we’re the only people there.

 Ginger finally found what looked from Google maps to be an ideal campground near Shell Knob, at the Big Bay Recreation Area on Table Rock Lake.
 It’s part of the Mark Twain National Forrest, and we could reserve a site on the Internet.
-I liked the look of it because I’ve already been to Shell Knob so I at least knew how top get there, and the lake offered an opportunity to cool off in the and the possibility of some fishing.
-The only draw-back with the campground was that we we had to get Lanie and Katie to their Grandparents first, 80 miles in the opposite direction!
+I liked the look of it because I’ve already been to Shell Knob so I at least knew how to get there, and the lake offered an opportunity to cool off, and the possibility of some fishing.
+The only draw-back with the campground was that we had to get Lanie and Katie to their Grandparents first, 80 miles in the opposite direction!

 We managed to get the tent and gazebo set up without problems, but supper, cooked over the fire, took an age.
 Our first night in our new tent passed without incident and we spent the next day sitting by the lake reading and fishing.
 The water was far too hot for the fish to be biting, but I didn’t let that put me off, and I spent a lot of the time fishing with the water up to my chest.